theptrk/iosnotes/book.md

 * [Xcode](Xcode)

 # UINavigationController

 ## UINavigationController checklist
-- [ ] add a self.title
+- [ ] assign self.title

-## How to embed VC in NagivationController
+## How to embed VC in NagivationController (xib, storyboard)
 - step 1: Go to storyboard.swift and click on VC
 - step 2: Editor Menu -> Embed In -> Navigation Controller

 ## How to hide the navigation bar + status bar + home indicator on tap
-- great when viewing images
+This technique is great for viewing images.
 ```swift
 override var prefersStatusBarHidden: Bool {
     return navigationController?.hidesBarsOnTap ?? false